 I had been locked out of the computer room in my high school for accessing the school database.
 It was not hacking.
 It was open without controls.
 It was a simple list command and I did not try to hide.
 It was a lesson on how little even experts knew about the internet and networks.

-First step was to build a custom OS without template libraries using "C" to create a custom Minix OS.
+First step was to build a custom OS without template libraries using "C" to create a custom Minix OS for creation of a new network address APPNET.

-The architecture of the gateway was to have a repository of apps and data store with common Account & User profile.
+The architecture of the gateway was to have a repository of apps and data store with global APPNET Account Access & User App profiles.
 It is fascinating to look back at what we were building.

 We had decided on the employment vertical before insurance as our inquiries into insurance had created concern and potential legal action if we listed insurance firms or agents so we left that for the second challenge.

-We wanted to build the box so once we had the employment databases working through the gateway we could then simply setup a new Theme User Profile and start on the Insurance Vertical.
+We wanted to build the box so once we had the employment databases working through the gateway we could then simply setup a new Theme User Profile and start on the Insurance Vertical with simple changes to the fields.

 We knew this was a new idea and we needed to self finance.
 In the late 80’s speaking to someone about helping with a project to create a gateway to deliver applications over UUNET for different industry verticals was like speaking a foreign language.